What is Weatherobs?

 Where does the data come from?

-Weatherobs displays METAR weather observations.
+Weatherobs displays freely available METAR and SYNOP weather observations.
 METARs typically come from airports or permanent weather observation stations.
 They are normally taken once an hour during hours of operation of the station, however more frequent weather observations can be taken if weather conditions change rapidly.
+SYNOPs are generally reported every 3 or 6 hours.
+Some stations do issue reports every hour but this data is not always made freely available by national meteorological departments.

 © 2013 Weatherobs